-- 2. Average annual salary includes bonuses and surplus wages. - 3.
-The number in the bracket in the "Number of employees" column refers to the yearly average number of temporary employees. - 4.
-The business of the Company consists of a single segment. - 5.
-The number of employees increased by 16 from the end of the previous fiscal year, reflecting mid-career and new graduate hires associated with expanded business operations.
+2. Average annual salary includes bonuses and surplus wages.

+3. The number in the bracket in the "Number of employees" column refers to the yearly average number of temporary employees.

+4. The business of the Company consists of a single segment.